Afghanistan: Taliban seize strategic Ghazni city | DW | 12.08.2021

 Maas confirmed that Germany would suspend deportations to Afghanistan until at least August 31 in the face of the deterioration of the security situation.

-His comments appears to make a softening of the German goverment's stance.
+His comments appears to make a softening of the German government's stance.

 Just a week ago, Berlin co-signed a letter from five EU member states to the European Commission calling for the return flights to continue.